Acting Chief of Prosecutions

 I mean, I mean no memory evokes such horror as – I guess it was the first time we were getting, you know, live coverage from, from an area of conflict.
 We’d probably had satellite TV for about a year or so, so you know we were getting real time broadcasts and it was just, you know, unbelievable.
 And then, you know, bodies started washing up on our shores.

 You know, and I, I, I continued receiving these images.
 Even I traveled to, to West Africa in, in July round about the time that the U.S., I think it was the Defense Secretary at the time, flew into Kampala because of the humanitarian catastrophe unfolding then in, in Goma – not so much, you know, what had just happened in Rwanda.

 You know so, so we, we actually got more footage from the refugee camps around Goma.
 And all the humanitarian effort you know was going to Goma, you know, to the refugees and rather than survivors of this mass murder.

 BF: And what are some of your, your memories from that time?
 How did you react, what, what did you – I mean, was it just something happening around you or something, did you became engaged in some way with what was going on?

 Not directly.
-I do remember going to, to Kigali most probably later or early September and I just couldn’t believe what I saw.
+I do remember going to, to Kigali most probably late August or early September and I just couldn’t believe what I saw.
 I mean the, the smell of death hung in the air and, and, you know, walls were blood stained, you know, buildings were burnt out or pockmarked and y-, you’ve been to our Kigali office.

 You know refugees were still in the stadium, you know, the Amahoro Stadium, you know, barbed wire and sand bags around it.
 And I remember the time the government was trying to clear the streets and drains, you know, you know, of rotting corpses and they had to shoot all the dogs in town because the dogs had gotten used to eating corpses.